 Yet, despite its apparent and critical importance, market share is not given the importance it deserves.

-There are many companies that keep their focus fixated on factors such as brand awareness and loyalty, customer satisfaction, leads, and other internal metrics.
+There are many companies that keep their focus fixated on factors such as brand awareness and loyalty, customer satisfaction, sale numbers, leads, and other internal metrics.
 This is, however, not a reliable way of judging your business performance or growth, especially if you are operating in a highly competitive field.

 It goes without saying that a high market share puts a company at a competitive advantage.
 Because they are able to produce more and sell fast, they benefit from lower operational costs and speedy ROI.